acisternino/aws-hazelcast-cluster/README.md

   git repository to avoid sharing private information.
 The format of the file is that of [Terraform variables](https://www.terraform.io/docs/configuration/variables.html).

-  Add the folowing variables to the file:
+  Add the following variables to the file:
     * The AMI prefix defined previously when building the AMI.
 The var name is `ami_prefix`:
       ```
       ami_prefix = "foobar"